How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Unlearning Analysis using Decision Regions

 Here, $f_0 (\cdot)\triangleq f(\cdot;\vec{w}_0)$ and $ f_{\rm u} (\cdot)\triangleq f(\cdot;\vec{w}_{\mathrm{u}})$ are the classification functions before and after unlearning, respectively. $\mathbb{I}({\rm condition})$ is an indicator function that returns 1 if the ${\rm condition}$ holds, and 0 otherwise.
 Here, $\mathcal{P}_j$ is a discrete grid over a plane which is spanned by a randomly chosen triplet of training examples of $f_0$ (specifically, $\mathcal{P}_j$ is a rectangular part of the plane that includes the three training examples, one of them is an unlearned example); we consider $m$ independently chosen training example triplets and, hence, there are $m$ planes over which we examine the decision regions.
-We use $m=300$ planes, each with a discrete grid of $5625$ points.
-Note that our definition in Eq.~(\ref{eq: unlearning similarity score - unlearning of specific samples}) is an updated version of the similarity score that \citet{somepalli_can_nn_learn_twice} used for comparing classifiers that are trained using different random seeds or different architectures; importantly, here, we update the previous similarity score to disregard the input regions around each of the unlearned examples (see the definition of $\mathcal{P}_{j,\text{far}}(\mathcal{D}_{\mathrm{f}}, \delta)$ in Eq.~(\ref{eq: unlearning similarity score - unlearning of specific samples - regions far from unlearned samples})).
+We use $m=300$ planes, each with a discrete uniform grid of $2500$ points.
+Note that our definition in Eq.~(\ref{eq: unlearning similarity score - unlearning of specific samples}) is an updated version of the similarity score that was used in \cite{somepalli_can_nn_learn_twice} for comparing classifiers that are trained using different random seeds or different architectures; importantly, here, we update the previous similarity score to disregard the input regions around each of the unlearned examples (see the definition of $\mathcal{P}_{j,\text{far}}(\mathcal{D}_{\mathrm{f}}, \delta)$ in Eq.~(\ref{eq: unlearning similarity score - unlearning of specific samples - regions far from unlearned samples})).

 Here, $\delta>0$ is a constant that determines the size of the region around the unlearned examples.
-The experiments that compute Eq.~(\ref{eq: unlearning similarity score - unlearning of specific samples}) will be done for several different values of $\delta$.
-For a proper value of $\delta>0$, a higher similarity score $S_{\rm far}(f_0, f_{\rm u}; \mathcal{D}_{\mathrm{f}}, \delta)$ reflects that the unlearning process preserves more of the originally learned function $f_0$ in areas that are at least $\delta$-far from unlearned examples; such avoidance of unnecessary changes in the original model is a desired property for a good unlearning method.
+The experiments that compute Eq.~(\ref{eq: unlearning similarity score - unlearning of specific samples}) were done for several different values of $\delta$; we show the results for $\delta=10$.
+For a proper value of $\delta>0$, a higher similarity score $S_{\rm far}(f_0, f_{\rm u}; \mathcal{D}_{\mathrm{f}}, \delta)$ reflects that the unlearning preserves more of the originally learned function $f_0$ in areas that are at least $\delta$-far from unlearned examples; such avoidance of unnecessary changes in the original model is a desired property for a good unlearning method.
+Complementarily to Eq.~(\ref{eq: unlearning similarity score - unlearning of specific samples}), we also define a \textit{change score} for areas in the $\delta$-proximity of the unlearned examples.
+We formulate this change score as